T. Rex (band): Transition, decline and resurgence (January 1973 – September 1977)

-Tanx was a commercial success, reaching number 3 in the German Albums chart, number 4 in the UK, and number 5 in Norway.
+The next album, 1973's Tanx, was another commercial success, reaching number 3 in the German Albums chart, number 4 in the UK, and number 5 in Norway.
 An eclectic album containing several melancholy ballads and rich production, Tanx showcased the T. Rex sound bolstered by extra instrumental embellishments such as Mellotron and saxophone.
 "The Street and Babe Shadow" was funkier while the last song "Left Hand Luke and the Beggar Boys" was seen by critics as a nod to gospel with several female backing singers.
-Released at the same time in March 1973, the heavy rock "20th Century Boy" was another important success, peaking at number 3 in the UK Singles chart but was not included in the album.
-"The Groover" marked the end of the golden era in which T. Rex scored 11 singles in a row in the UK top ten.
+Released at the same time in March 1973, the heavy rock track "20th Century Boy" was another important success, peaking at number 3 in the UK Singles chart but was not included in the album.
+"The Groover" marked the end of the golden era in which T. Rex scored 11 singles in a row in the UK Top Ten.

 Zinc Alloy and the Hidden Riders of Tomorrow was released in February 1974, and reached number 12 in the UK.
-Musically, the band ventured into blue-eyed soul and blended rock with funk and R & B influences.
+Musically, the band ventured into blue-eyed soul and blended rock with funk and R&B influences.
 Lyrically, the album harkened back to the Tyrannosaurus Rex days with long song titles and lyrical complexity, but was not a critical success.
-In the US, Warner Brothers dropped the band without releasing the album.
-Bill Legend stopped working with Bolan at that time.
-T. Rex had an extended line-up which included second guitarist Jack Green and B. J. Cole on pedal steel.
-Soon after the album's release, Bolan split with producer Visconti, then in December 1974, Finn also left the band.
+In the US, Warner Brothers dropped the band without releasing the album there.
+Bill Legend left the band after the album's completion.
+In addition to recruiting Paul Fenton as their new drummer, T. Rex extended their line-up with second guitarist Jack Green, pedal steel guitarist B. J. Cole and Bolan's girlfriend, singer and keyboardist Gloria Jones.
+Keyboardist Dino Dines was also added later in 1974, around the same time drummer Davey Luton replaced Fenton.
+Soon after Zinc Alloy... was released, Bolan split with producer Visconti, then in December 1974, Finn also left the band.
 A single, "Zip Gun Boogie", appeared in late 1974 credited as a Marc Bolan solo effort (though still on the T. Rex label).
-It only reached UK No. 41, and the T. Rex band identity was quickly re-established.
+It only reached UK number 41, and the T. Rex band identity was quickly re-established.